xPOURY4/monad/libs/runloop/Readme.md

 ## Todo

-- Executor `total_io_completed` never seems to match `total_io_submitted`,
-with them sometimes being very very different.
-I have walked the code many times and I don't see the cause :(
-- When a task exits, all i/o still occurring on that task ought to be pumped and dumped out.
+- When a task exits, all i/o still occurring on that task ought to be pumped and dumped out (right now it aborts the process instead)
 - Need to test cancellation works at every possible lifecycle and suspend state a task can have.
 - `thread_db.so` ought to be extended so GDB shows all contexts as if kernel threads.